kaitai-io/kaitai_struct/README.md

 puts "height = #{g.logical_screen.image_height}"
 ```

-Of course, this example shows only very limited subset of what Kaitai
+Of course, this example shows only a very limited subset of what Kaitai
 Struct can do.
 Please refer to the tutorials and documentation for
 more insights.